What are symptoms of low thyroid function?

 - Radioactive iodine therapy

-- External beam radiation, which is used to treat some cancers, such as Hodgkin’s lymphoma
+- External beam radiation (also treats some cancers, such as Hodgkin’s lymphoma)

 - Medicines: Lithium carbonate is one of the most common medicines